-The data needed for this objective will be obtained from several data sets maintained by different state agencies in Missouri.
-At the time of this report, the process and methodology to accurately collect Medicaid costs was still being developed.
-As a result, it was not possible to obtain this information and the analyses needed to address this objective cannot be performed.
+The data needed for this objective will be obtained from several different data sets maintained by various state agencies in Missouri.
+At the time of this report, the process and methodology was still being developed to obtain this information.
+As a result, the analyses needed to address this objective cannot be performed.